-- Shape the burgers, and place them on the lined cookie sheet.
+- Shape the white bean burgers, and place them on the lined cookie sheet.
 Bake at 400º F for 10-12 minutes on one side.
 Then, flip the burgers, and bake for another 5-7 minutes.

 6. Remove from the grill (or oven).
-Place the burger on buns.
-Add sliced tomatoes and vegan pesto, or your favorite toppings.
-Serve with cookout sides, like Broccoli Pasta Salad with Italian Herb Dressing or Heirloom Tomato Salad.
+Serve on buns.
+Top your white bean burger with sliced tomatoes and vegan pesto, or your favorite toppings.
+Enjoy with cookout sides, like Broccoli Pasta Salad with Italian Herb Dressing or Heirloom Tomato Salad.